I Need More of You

-"I Need More of You" is a song written David Bellamy, and recorded by American country music duo The Bellamy Brothers.
+"I Need More of You" is a song written by David Bellamy, and recorded by American country music duo The Bellamy Brothers.
 It was released in January 1985 as the third single from the album Restless.
 The song was The Bellamy Brothers eighth number one country hit.
 The single went to number one for one week and spent a total of fourteen weeks on the country chart.